The Mad Doctor

 York, where Dr. Sebastian sets up practice.
 One of his patients asks him to

-talk with her sister Linda, depressed and suicidal.
+talk with her sister Linda, who is depressed and suicidal.
 "She gets very low over

 nothing at all."
 Upon learning that Linda has her own private fortune,